What is happening in Ukraine’s east frontline as Putin’s forces advance?

 But it may well be coming at a price; square miles captured in Kursk could cost square miles lost in Donetsk.

-Others suggest it is a signal to Kyiv’s western partners that despite a difficult year, they are still capable of carrying out devastating offensives, and that they deserve additional support.
+Others suggest it is a signal to Kyiv’s western partners that despite a difficult year, Ukraine is still capable of carrying out devastating offensives, and that it deserves additional support.

 There is no guarantee, however, that this will pay off.
 Meanwhile, Russia’s takeover of parts of eastern Ukraine is material, and it could prove more fatal.